 The Council holds a £5m pooled investment in a property fund.
 As a result of the change in accounting standards for 2018/2019, under IFRS 9, this investment had been reclassified as Fair Value through Profit and Loss.
 To avoid any impact on the General Fund balance, the Ministry of Housing, Communities and Local Government have agreed a temporary override to allow English Local Authorities time to adjust their portfolio of all pooled investments.
-This override commences on the 1st April 2018 and lasts for five years.
+This override commenced on the 1st April 2018 and was originally due to last for five years, but has subsequently been extended to March 2025.
 The Council will use the statutory override to account for any changes in the fair value on its pooled investments.